nnellans/ado-pipelines-guide/README.md

 - Variable names must not begin with these words (regardless of capitalization): `endpoint`, `input`, `path`, `secret`, `securefile`
 - Variables don't have a type, all variables are stored as strings
 - Variables are mutable, the value can change from run to run, or from job to job (but you can override this with the `readonly` option)
-- Azure DevOps uses many default system variables, and they all have predefined values that are read-only.
-More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)
+- Azure DevOps uses many default system variables, and they all have predefined, read-only values.
+[More info here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)

 Variables can be defined at multiple places throughout your pipeline:<br />
 ![](images/pipeline-variables.png)